stolostron/search-aggregator/README.md

     **Response:**
     - Timestamp of last update.
     - Total number of resources in the cluster.
-    - The current hash for all resources in the cluster.
+    - Total number of intra edges in the cluster
     - MaxQueueTime - used to tell collectors how often to send updates.

 3. POST https://localhost:3010/aggregator/clusters/[clustername]/sync

-    - `hash` - value of the current hash, used to validate the collector is in sync with the current RedisGraph cache.
     - `clearAll` - delete all resources for the cluster before adding new resources.
     - `addResources` - List of resources to be added.
     - `updateResources` - List of resources to be updated.